yonson2/Get--Url/README.md

 If caching is enabled a SHA1 of your file and it's correspondant URL will be stored on a database to be retrieved later and avoid having to reupload the same data.

-The config file generated remains compatible with [geturl](https://github.com/uams/geturl) in case you want to go back.
+The config file generated remains compatible with [geturl](https://github.com/uams/geturl) in case you want to go back but you should delete your `.geturl` file if you want to switch to Get::Url.

-Dependencies, install using cpan or [cpanm](https://github.com/miyagawa/cpanminus/) (some of them should be bundled with perl)
-    LWP::Protocol::https File::HomeDir File::Slurp File::Basename Cwd DBM::Deep URI::Encode LWP::UserAgent Digest::SHA1 utf8